 Knowing when you are allocated placement helps you to see which documents will expire while you are on placement which makes it easier to know what you need to update.
-Please note because you cannot obtain flu vaccine until March/April each year this is the only document that may expire before Semester 1 placements only.
+In Semester 1 only, Flu vaccine and the Student Declaration may not be able to be updated until later in the semester as they are not available at that stage.